Cenk Uygur On Connecticut Senate Race: How ‘To Send A Huge Signal To Trump’

-Yesterday, Cenk Uygur, host and co-founder of the The Young Turks, hosted a live stream on YouTube where he called on Democrats, and those frustrated by Donald Trump around the country, to rally behind Greg Cava for Connecticut Senate in the state’s upcoming special election on Tuesday, February 28.
+Yesterday, Cenk Uygur, host and co-founder of The Young Turks, hosted a live stream on YouTube where he called on Democrats, and those frustrated by Donald Trump around the country, to rally behind Greg Cava for Connecticut Senate in the state’s upcoming special election on Tuesday, February 28.
 A win by the Democrat would flip the currently purple Senate back to Democratic control.

 “That would send a huge signal to Trump, to all the Republicans, to all the press,” Uygur called on his viewers.
 “We’re on the war path.”